 Lion – Vahana

 Lion is the king of all animals and is, in fact, the most powerful.
 Goddess Durga rules the existence by making a lion her Vahana.
 This signifies that one should keep their strengths and powers within one’s control and let it rise when required.
-We should also know that what our biggest strength is.
+We should also know what our biggest strength is.

 The weapons of Goddess Durga teach us the qualities we should possess to be powerful and achieve our dreams.
-Her fight with the demon Mahisasura was not just to eradicate evil from the universe during that time, but also to set an example for upcoming millions of generations.
+Her fight with the demon Mahisasura was not just to eradicate evil from the universe during that time; but also to set an example for upcoming millions of generations.
 Considering her each message deeply we can achieve anything in life.